chanzuckerberg/open-science/CONTRIBUTING.md

 The theme used for this site is [minimal](https://github.com/pages-themes/minimal).
 Please see that project's documentation for more information on customization, including configuration variables, stylesheets, and layouts.

+The main files involving site layout, navigation, and styling include:

+- `_layouts/default.html`: dictates arrangement and appearance of all pages
+- `_includes/head-custom.html`: proliferates tracking for web analytics
+- `_config.yml`: configures theme, collections, and web analytics

+If you would like to make changes to the web styling, please preview your changes by building the site locally before submitting a pull request.

 #### Previewing the site locally